I´m Already Registered!! Maybe I just need to login???

 When Allie Aller began quilting in high school, she started with the basics, moved on to broderie perse, followed by landscapes, and then found her true passion with crazy quilting.
 With a large collection of doilies, feedsacks, petticoats and other antique textiles, she shares with you a unique way to give them new life, turning them into quilt blocks.
 Allie then combines machine stitches with embroidery, paint and beads, making it all look like hand stitching.
 Our second artist, Barbara H. Cline, a Mennonite, considers her work to be traditional, but with flair.
 She tackles difficult blocks and finds ways to simplify them.
 She demonstrates her technique for taking apart a block using templates, then reassembling the block in a much easier way.
 As the author of four quilting books, she definitely knows what she’s doing!

 Show 1905 - Animal Portraits

 Posts On: August 28, 2016

 Learn how to give a "retro feel" to your quilt as Alex demonstrates how you can bind a quilt with a Zigzag edge without using bias-cut fabric.
-Our featured artist Barbara Beasley, was introduced to quilting with a stack of quilt tops she inherited from her mother.
+Our featured artist, Barbara Yates Beasley, was introduced to quilting with a stack of quilt tops she inherited from her mother.
 Her quilting career might have ended with finishing the quilts, but a friend sent her to an animal portrait class and she was hooked.
-A lifelong lover of animals, Barbara says, "it is all about capturing the expression of the animal and finding its soul, that makes a photograph or a quilt look realistic."
+A lifelong lover of animals, Barbara says, "It is all about capturing the expression of the animal and finding its soul, that makes a photograph or a quilt look realistic."
 She demonstrates how to create a pattern from a photograph with clear plastic film and a Sharpie.
-Using a muslin base and silk fabrics for the eyes, she adds shadows and sparkle with other threads and fuses fabric pieces into place, to create her animal portraits.
+Using a muslin base and silk fabrics for the eyes, she adds shadows and sparkle with other threads and fuses fabric pieces into place to create her animal portraits.

 Show 1904 - The Appearance of Appliqué